Nusaybin

 Nusaybin (/tr/, Nisêbîn) is a municipality and district of Mardin Province, Turkey.
 Its area is 1,079 km^{2}, and its population is 115,586 (2022).
 The city is populated by Kurds of different tribal affiliation.

-Nusaybin is separated from the larger Kurdish-majority city of Qamishli by the Syria–Turkey border.
+Nusaybin is separated from the larger city of Qamishli by the Syria–Turkey border.

 The city is at the foot of the Mount Izla escarpment at the southern edge of the Tur Abdin hills, standing on the banks of the Jaghjagh River (Çağçağ), the ancient Mygdonius (Μυγδόνιος).
 The city existed in the Assyrian Empire and is recorded in Akkadian inscriptions as Naṣibīna.
 Having been part of the Achaemenid Empire, in the Hellenistic period the settlement was re-founded as a polis named "Antioch on the Mygdonius" by the Seleucid dynasty after the conquests of Alexander the Great.
 A part of first the Roman Republic and then the Roman Empire, the city (Nisibis; Νίσιβις) was mainly Syriac-speaking, and control of it was contested between the Kingdom of Armenia, the Romans, and the Parthian Empire.
 After a peace treaty contracted between the Sasanian Empire and the Romans in 298 and enduring until 337, Nisibis was capital of Roman Mesopotamia and the seat of its governor (dux mesopotamiae).
 Jacob of Nisibis, the city's first known bishop, constructed its first cathedral between 313 and 320.
 Nisibis was a focus of international trade, and according to the Greek history of Peter the Patrician, the primary point of contact between Roman and Persian empires.

 Nisibis was besieged three times by the Sasanian army under Shapur II in the first half of the 4th century; each time, the city's fortifications held.
 The Roman soldier and Latin historian Ammianus Marcellinus described Nisibis, fortified with walls, towers, and a citadel, as "the strongest bulwark of the Orient".
 After the defeat of the Romans in Julian's Persian War, Julian's successor Jovian was forced to cede the five Transtigritine provinces to the Persians, including Nisibis.
 The city was evacuated and its citizens forced to migrate to Amida (Diyarbakır) – which was expanded to accommodate them – and to Edessa (Urfa).
 Nisibis remained a major entrepôt; one of only three such cities of commercial exchange allowed by Roman law promulgated in 408/9.
 However, despite several Roman attempts to recapture Nisibis through the remainder of the Roman–Persian Wars and the construction of nearby Dara to defend against Persian attack, Nisibis was not returned to Roman control before it was conquered in 639 by the Rashidun Caliphate during the Muslim conquest of the Levant.